/

 Even though there are undoubtedly companies for which a form of QuickBooks to CRM integration works to their satisfaction, you’d be more likely to hear from customers that the integration is deficient in a number of ways.

 QuickBooks, which was first launched in 1994, has a proprietary database structure.
 This can make accessing data or writing to the database from the outside a challenge.
-There are also inherent issues with “cloud to ground” integrations, including the fact that the ground application — in this case QuickBooks desktop — is usually behind a firewall.
+There are also inherent issues with ‘cloud-to-ground’ integrations, including the fact that the ground application — in this case, QuickBooks Desktop — is usually behind a firewall.

-In fact, in 2014, Intuit announced that it was discontinuing the QuickBooks Desktop REST API because they “reached an inflection point where [they] now have more new users choosing QuickBooks Online than QuickBooks Desktop.”
+In fact, in 2014, Intuit announced that it was discontinuing the QuickBooks Desktop REST API because it “reached an inflection point where [they] now have more new users choosing QuickBooks Online than QuickBooks Desktop.”

 If integrating a new cloud-based CRM system with QuickBooks is critical to transforming the way you do business, then maybe your business transformation requires implementing a new accounting system with contemporary APIs or even implementing an accounting system that runs natively within your CRM system.